Factom-Asset-Tokens/fat-js/README.md

 - Params
   - `params` - **object** - optional
-    - `address` - **string** - optional
+    - `addresses` - **Array<string>** - optional
-      - Filter transactions by public Factoid address.
-Return transactions with `address` in the inputs or outputs of the transaction.
+      - Filter transactions by public Factoid addresses.
+Return transactions with any of the `addresses` in the inputs or outputs of the transaction.
     - `entryhash` - **string** - optional
       - The Factom entryhash of the transaction to start the result set at
     - `limit` - **number** - optional